A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: The rescaled equation and interior compactness

 \subsection{Adiabatic limit}

 Now we consider the adiabatic limit of the rescaled ASD equation towards holomorphic maps in the representation variety.
-Let $S \subset {\bm C}$ be an open subset and $S_i \subset S$ be an exhausting sequence of open subsets.
-The conclusions of the following theorem is well-known and is essentially a consequence of Dostoglou--Salamon's estimates in \cite[Section 7]{Dostoglou_Salamon} and \cite{Dostoglou_Salamon_corrigendum}.
+The following theorem, which is a reformulation of results used in the proof of \cite[Theorem 9.1]{Dostoglou_Salamon}, is fundamental to the main result of this paper.
+For completeness we provide its proof in the appendix.